MeisterTi/crew-and-chaos/ReadMe.md

 | Lookout     | Warn of obstacles, only they see water hazards       |
 | Navigator   | Monitor wind direction and optimal routes            |

-鉁� Ropes must be dragged and knotted
+ Ropes must be dragged and knotted
-鉁� Players must duck when the boom swings
+ Players must duck when the boom swings
-鉁� Communication is 100% voice 鈥� no buttons, no chat
+ Communication is 100% voice no buttons, no chat

 ---

-## 馃Л How It Works
+##  How It Works

 - Players select their role in a **lobby scene** (1 role per player).
 - Each role has a different control overlay and tasks.